japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-DataSource.md

 Data source [className] does not support streamed writing
 ```

-NOTE: `createSink` is used exclusively when `DataStreamWriter` is requested to <<spark-sql-streaming-DataStreamWriter.adoc#start, start a streaming query>>.
+NOTE: `createSink` is used exclusively when `DataStreamWriter` is requested to <<spark-sql-streaming-DataStreamWriter.md#start, start a streaming query>>.

 === [[internal-properties]] Internal Properties